QwikDev/qwik/client/component/README.md

 Most frameworks create replayable applications.
 By replayable, we mean that once the server renders the page, the client must re-run the whole application to get the client memory-heap into a state to be ready to interact with the users.
 Examples are: setting up listeners, subscribers, closures, and entity objects.
 The more complicated the page, the more complex the amount of code the client has to replay in order to get the client memory-heap into the right state.

-In contrast, Qoot aims to be resumable.
+In contrast, Qwik aims to be resumable.
 A resumable application can always be serialized and send across the wire.
 On the client-side, there is no need to replay any of the SSR code on the client.
 The application has all of the relevant information serialized in HTML in a form such that the client can resume where it left off.
 For example, once the chrome of the application is rendered there is no need ever to execute that code if the chrome is static.

 ## Out of order re-hydration